George Floyd protests in Minnesota: New Ulm

-Over a dozen people spontaneously gathered on May 30 and peacefully demonstrated.
+On May 30, over a dozen people spontaneously gathered at the intersection of Center Street and Broadway in New Ulm and peacefully demonstrated.

+Oakdale

+On May 28, protesters gathered outside the home of Derek Chauvin.
+Six demonstrators were arrested for unlawful assembly.

 Owatonna

-On May 31, over 200 protesters demonstrated along Hoffman Drive to show solidarity with George Floyd.
+On May 31, over 200 protesters demonstrated in Owatonna along Hoffman Drive to show solidarity with George Floyd.
 They traveled to the Law Enforcement Center, where they spoke with officers from Owatonna and from neighboring counties.
 They also held a moment of silence for 8 minutes 46 seconds to honor Floyd.

 Rochester

 On May 29, over 150 protesters marched from Soldiers Field to the Government Center building and back to protest the murder of George Floyd.
 On June 7, protesters marched from Silver Lake to the Olmsted County Government Center.

 St. Cloud

-On May 29, after hundreds of people gathered for a memorial for George Floyd at Lake George Township, a portion of the crowd marched through downtown St. Cloud, stopping at the Stearns County Courthouse to hold a moment of silence for Floyd before turning back to Lake George.
+On May 29, after hundreds of people gathered for a memorial for George Floyd at Lake George, a portion of the crowd marched through downtown St. Cloud, stopping at the Stearns County Courthouse to hold a moment of silence for Floyd before turning back to Lake George.